 Question: Leanne H. wants to know, “We are looking to purchase some posters and banners and would like to know how large the letters should be to be readable at a distance.
 Please recommend sizing please.

-I wrote a four part article regarding letter sizing for signs a couple weeks back, but it dealt mostly with outdoor signs, and not with interior posters or signs.
+I wrote a five-part article regarding letter sizing for signs a couple weeks back, but it dealt mostly with outdoor signs, and not with interior posters or signs.
 There is a rule of thumb, though, about one inch of letter height for every 25 feet of viewing distance.

 So, if your store is in a shopping mall, and you want to catch the eye of people walking into the mall from a main entrance, and your store is 200 feet away, with a straight view to your banner, you’d need at least eight inch letters to be read clearly from that distance.
 However, you might want to err on the side of overkill and go to a ten or twelve inch letter for greater impact.